amarton/652-interactive-design-development/data-viz-module/data-analysis-module/data-analysis-1-workshop.md

 How often was a school resource officer present?

-Info about shooters
+Info about shooters:
-What was the race of shooters?
+- What was the race of shooters?
 Were most shooters white?
-Were most shooters men?
+- Were most shooters men?
-??
+- ??
 What is the median age of shooters ??
-What is the age distribution of shooters?
+- What is the age distribution of shooters?

 Are there any particular cities that stick out as having had a lot of school shootings?
 What about states?